What we’re doing

 - Distributing 2,000 bags of fresh, local produce at schools and partner nonprofits each week.

 - Providing deeply discounted fresh produce to corner stores in neighborhoods without grocery stores through our Healthy Corners program.

 - Supporting grassroots mutual aid networks of neighbors helping neighbors by supplying free meals, produce bags, and infant formula.

 - Increased our investment in local farmers, including Black and Latinx farmers, to sustain their operations and prevent crop waste

-- Built a large-scale produce bag assembly and distribution model with logistics support from Occasions Caterers
+- Built a large-scale produce bag assembly and distribution model at the Washington Convention Center, with initial logistics support from Occasions Caterers

 - Converted our family-style meal production model to individually packaged meals in less than 48 hours